ravilakhotia2006/DDPG/Report.md

 * We can try using different replay buffer for each agent.
 * Tuning hyperparameters might increase performance.
 * We can try changing actor/critic network architecture.
 * We can also try adding dropout in network.
 I did and performance degraded for me.
-But different network and hyperparameters, dropout could increase performance
+But with different network and hyperparameters, dropout could increase performance